joetsui1994/bubble-track/README.md

 ### Graphs Visualisation

 To upload your own graph, click **(+) ADD GRAPH** located in the drawer on the left of the screen and a dialog will appear.
 Two possible ways of uploading your own graph is possible:
-1. Enter URL to download the desired graph. (*to be implemented*)
+1. Enter URL to download the desired graph from an external source. (*to be implemented*)
-2. Upload graph in JSON format.
+2. Upload your own graph in JSON format.

-A JSON file with customised parameter specifications can also be added (*optional*).\
+A JSON file with customised parameter specifications can also be added (*see more details below*).\
-To see examples, go to (link).
+To see some examples, go to (link).

 ### Quality Control